-Example: insufficient time for pupil to demonstrate next standard by the data submission deadline of 28th June 2024.
+Example: insufficient time for pupil to demonstrate next standard by the data submission deadline of 27th June 2025.

 If the 'pupil can' statement has not been taught, then the pupils should not meet the judgement.
-All pupil can statements must be taught before the moderation window starts on 3rd June 2024.
+All pupil can statements must be taught before the moderation window starts on 2nd June 2025.
 Gaps due to teaching highlight that the school has not followed the teacher assessment framework.
 Being moderated early in the window does not mean that schools have time to teach small areas, it means that schools may be given more time to re-teach small areas to have consistent evidence to secure judgements.

-Moderators must ensure that in all cases, schools are aware that they can appeal any decision and refer the Head teachers to the appeals process and dates.
+Moderators must ensure that in all cases, schools are aware that they can appeal any decision and refer the Headteachers to the appeals process and dates in this handbook.
 Please note that for appeals, only evidence seen during the moderation visit can be used for the appeal and the appeal cannot take into account any new evidence.